GMOD/jbrowse-components/website/docs/quickstart_admin.md

 View using the navigation bar (`File > Add > Linear Genome View`), and click on the "Select Tracks" button.

-The configuration settings are accesible by clicking on the ellipses by each track
+The configuration settings are accessible by clicking on the ellipses by each track

 ![](./img/admin_settings_access.png)